chakrabortyraju/MyRepo/README.md

 # Portfolio

 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of Simple descriptions and iPython Notebooks.
+Presented in the form of Simple descriptions and Python Notebooks.

 For a detailed professional postfolio please refer to the LinkedIn Profile (https://www.linkedin.com/in/chakrabortyraju)